Vidya Sinha: Personal life

-Sinha married her neighbor, a Tamil Brahmin named Venkateshwaran Iyer, in 1968 and adopted a daughter, Jhanvi, in 1989.
+Sinha married her neighbor, a Tamil Brahmin named Venkateshwaran Iyer, in 1968.
+After retiring from her film career she adopted a daughter, Jhanvi, in 1989.
 The next few years were spent in taking care of Jhanvi and her ailing husband, who eventually died in 1996.
-She then moved to Sydney, met the elderly Australian doctor, Netaji Bhimrao Salunke, online in 2001, and married him after a quick courtship, in a small temple wedding.
+Vidya then moved to Sydney, met the elderly Australian doctor, Netaji Bhimrao Salunke, online in 2001, and married him after a quick courtship, in a small temple wedding.
 On 9 January 2009, she filed a complaint with the police accusing Salunkhe of physical and mental torture.
 They were divorced soon afterwards, and after a protracted battle, she won her case against him for maintenance.

 Death

 On 15 August 2019, Sinha died at a hospital in Mumbai of respiratory failure caused by heart and lung disease at the age of 71.
 She had been admitted to the hospital on 11 August for breathing problems and subsequently put on a ventilator.